 - Grilled Satay Skewers

 Points of Interest for the Grilled Coconut Lime Chicken Skewers recipe:

 - Easy/Hard.
 Very Easy.
 Marinate overnight, cut chicken to even pieces and grill when ready.

-- Make Ahead: You can marinate ahead of time so you don’t have to be away from your guests while cooking except when its on the BBQ.
-And honestly, everyone usually gathers round the grill when its cooking to smell all the wonderful aromas so even then you won’t be abandoning your guests!
+- Make-Ahead: You can marinate ahead of time so you don’t have to be away from your guests while cooking except when it’s on the BBQ.
+And honestly, everyone usually gathers around the grill when it’s cooking to smell all the wonderful aromas so even then you won’t be abandoning your guests!